Empress of Blandings

 Empress of Blandings is a fictional pig, featured in many of the Blandings Castle novels and stories by P. G. Wodehouse.
 Owned by the doting Lord Emsworth, the Empress is an enormous black Berkshire sow, who wins many prizes in the "Fat Pigs" class at the local Shropshire Agricultural Show, and is the subject of many plots and schemes, generally involving her kidnap for various purposes.
 In 2005 Hall & Woodhouse, the Dorset-based Brewers of Badger beer, named a public house in Hampshire in honour of the Empress.

 Appearances

-Once the pig bug has taken hold of her master, the Empress becomes a regular feature in the Blandings books, playing some part in most of the subsequent stories:
+Once the pig bug has taken hold of her master (Emsworth had previously been infatuated with his garden, but, from Pig-hoo-o-o-o-ey, there seems to be no more time for his garden any more), the Empress becomes a regular feature in the Blandings books, playing some part in most of the subsequent stories: